Cheong2K/RPi/README.md

 5. Known Issues

-	* The command 'reboot' will not work for the PiDuo, after reboot, the PiDuo will not work properly, e.g.
+	* The command 'reboot' will not work for the IoT HAT; after reboot, the IoT HAT will not work properly, e.g.

 			$ sudo reboot